ibm-js/grunt-amd-build/README.md

 ## Use Uglify
 The provided tasks are not writing the layer but the task `grunt-contrib-uglify` will do it.
-Using the data outputed by `amdserialize` the Uglify task can be configured properly.
+Using the data output by `amdserialize` the Uglify task can be configured properly.

 ```js
 // Config to allow uglify to generate the layer.